-Harris Broadcast Communications reported operating income in the quarter ending Sept.
-28 of $10.4 million, 18 percent higher than the same quarter a year ago, on a revenue increase of 5 percent, a gain the company partially attributed to cost-reductions completed over the past year.
+Harris Broadcast Communications reported operating income in the quarter ending 28 September of US$10.4 million, 18 per cent higher than the same quarter a year ago, on a revenue increase of 5 per cent, a gain the company partially attributed to cost-reductions completed over the past year.

 The company reported double-digit growth in the first quarter of FY2008 in its video infrastructure and digital media business, which provides systems for routing, master control, networking, test and measurement, multi-image processing, servers and graphics.

 Revenue in software systems was slightly higher than the prior-year quarter, while revenue in transmission systems declined, due to lower international transmitter sales and Harris' exit from the radio resale business, the company said.

 Sales of digital transmitters for television improved in anticipation of the February 2009 DTV transition.